-Have you ever been an alien?
-I have — a registered, certified alien.
+Have you ever seen an alien?
+If you saw me a few years ago, you have; I was a registered, certified alien.
 There may be reason to doubt, but, no, not the extra-terrestrial kind.
 As a single American for four years in Mexico, and as a wife, then mother, for 28 years in the Philippines, I was a resident alien.
 I needed to continually apply and pay for visas to enjoy living among the citizens of these countries.

 I remember one 1,500-mile round trip I made alone by bus from my home in Cuernavaca, Mexico, to the Texas border and back, just to renew my visa.
 That was one of many trips I/we made to apply for visas over the years, to embassies and bureaus of immigration, by bus, taxi or plane.
-We never knew if we would continue being accepted as aliens or not.
+My husband, Ed, and I never knew if we would continue being accepted as aliens or not.

-With my brothers and sisters in Christ in Mexico and the Philippines, however, it was a different story.
-We may not have looked exactly the same, but we had an immediate kinship.
-We belonged together.
+With brothers and sisters in Christ in Mexico and the Philippines, however, it was a different story.
+Ed and I were aliens, but we belonged.
+We were family.
 Jesus’ love had changed all of our hearts.
-How rich I am because of the love, acceptance, kindness and protection of my brothers and sisters from these two countries, and others.
+How rich Ed and I are because of the love, acceptance, kindness and care of our brothers and sisters from these two countries, and others.

 From the beginning that was God’s intent for all of us.
 All loved, all family.

 What happened?
 When sin entered the world (read the story in the Bible, Genesis 1-3), everything fell apart.
 Shame, sorrow, and separation became the new normal.
-The apostle Paul describes what it was like for all of us in the biblical book of Ephesians, chapter 2.
+With biblical pictures, the apostle Paul describes what life was like for all of us, in the book of Ephesians, chapter 2.

-We were spiritually dead in our sins, indulging the desires of the flesh and mind, destined for wrath (verses 1-3).
+We were spiritually dead in our sins, indulging the desires of the flesh and of the mind, destined for God’s wrath (verses 1-3).

 But God, because of His great love toward us, made us alive — He saved us from our sins.
 He raised us up with Christ, so that forever He might show us the surpassing riches of His grace.
-We were created new in Christ to do the good works He had prepared (vv.
+We were created new in Christ to do the good works He had prepared for us to do (vv.
 4-10).

-We had been excluded — strangers to the covenants of promise God gave to His people, the Jews.
+We Gentiles (non-Jews) had been excluded — strangers to the covenants of promise God had made with the people of Israel.
 We had no hope and were without God in the world (vv.
 11-12).

 A more vivid set of before-and-after pictures would be hard to find.